 Project title: (max.
 10 words) What is your research question? (max.
-30 words) Describe the local climate problem/issue you want to investigate: (max.
+30 words) Describe the local environmental/ climate problem you want to investigate: (max.
 150 words) What kind of Earth observation data will you use?
-Ground measurements Satellite images Other data Describe how you plan to investigate the climate problem and which data you plan to analyse.
-Also, describe how you plan to access/collect the data: (max.
+Ground measurements Satellite images Other data Describe how you plan to investigate the environmental problem and which data you plan to analyse. (max.
 250 words)